 WING is primarily a phone-to-phone payment service and very popular among Cambodians.
 They can send and receive money nationwide, the company has a large network of agents and also offers a solution for online payments.

 The only thing you have to do is open a free business account.
 Once that’s done you’ll get instructions on how to implement it on your website to receive online payments in your Wing account.
 This service is only available for customers within Cambodia.

 Pay&Go is a service provided by ABA Bank.
 To use the service, customers first have to sign up using a mobile phone number.
 This only works for Cambodian phone numbers, so not suitable for international customers.

 Although it is convenient for customers in Cambodia, we have some doubts about the security of this system.
 Only using a phone number as a check seems not very secure.

 Bongloy are labeling themselves as the Cambodian equivalent of PayPal.

-However, their website, the ‘partners’ they mention (noticeably a budget web hosting company, links to GitHub script pages not updated for 8 months, and a restaurant – huh? – that by the way starts refurbishing after less than 1 month in business), their own hosting at ‘GoDaddy’ (about the worst in the web hosting world), their registrant name (‘Someone Else’)… it all gives a very uneasy and unprofessional impression.
+We wrote here before: However, the ‘partners’ they mention (a budget web hosting company, links to old GitHub script pages), their own hosting at ‘GoDaddy’ (about the worst in the web hosting world), their registrant name (‘Someone Else’) gives us an uneasy feeling.

 What do we recommend?

-Until PayPal enters the Cambodian market, the services offered by Cathay United Bank and ACLEDA Bank seem the most robust, secure and comparatively easy to implement (but at a cost).
+Until PayPal enters the Cambodian market, the services offered by Cathay United Bank, ACLEDA Bank and recently ABA Bank seem the most robust, secure and comparatively easy to implement (but at a cost).

 If you only or primarily target customers within Cambodia, WING can be an alternative.